Kathleen Falk

 Kathleen Falk (born June 26, 1951) is an American attorney, politician, and policymaker from Wisconsin who served as Dane County Executive from 1997 until 2011.
 In 2013, she was appointed Regional Director of the U.S. Department of Health and Human Services, Region Five.

 A Democrat, Falk unsuccessfully sought the party's nomination for Governor of Wisconsin in 2002 and in the 2012 recall election.
 In 2006, Falk defeated Democratic Attorney General Peg Lautenschlager to win the party's nomination for Attorney General, but was defeated by Republican J. B. Van Hollen in the general election.

 Prior to running for elected office, Falk was a prosecutor and public-interest attorney.
 From 1983 to 1997, she was an assistant attorney general and public intervenor in the Wisconsin Department of Justice; she previously worked as a co-director and legal counsel of Wisconsin's Environmental Decade, an advocacy organization.
-Falk is the only woman to serve as Dane County Executive and was the first woman to seek a major party's gubernatorial nomination in Wisconsin.
+Falk was the first woman to serve as Dane County Executive and to seek a major party's gubernatorial nomination in Wisconsin.